SW-$A^2$-Bench: Benchmarking Autonomous Software Agent Generation for Agentic Web

 We generate tasks using two procedures.
-For Single-Repo Tasks (see Appendix~\ref{subsec:single_repo_data_generation_prompt}), a code agent analyzes an individual repository’s documentation, unit tests, and exposed APIs to synthesize tasks whose solutions require invoking internal, repository-specific functions, directly probing intra-agent capability inheritance.
-For Multi-Repo Tasks (see Appendix~\ref{subsec:multi_repo_data_generation_prompt}), we adopt a two-stage process in which a search agent first identifies semantically complementary repositories, after which the code agent analyzes each repository in isolation and jointly constructs cross-repository workflows.
-These workflows are formulated as \emph{strictly linear dependency chains}, where each agent must consume the concrete output of the previous agent as its sole valid input, making every step indispensable.
+For single-repo tasks (see Appendix~\ref{subsec:single_repo_data_generation_prompt}), a code agent analyzes each individual repository's documentation, unit tests, and exposed APIs to synthesize tasks whose solutions require invoking internal, repository-specific functions, directly probing intra-agent capability inheritance.
+For multi-repo tasks (see Appendix~\ref{subsec:multi_repo_data_generation_prompt}), we adopt a two-stage process in which a search agent first identifies semantically complementary repositories, after which a code agent analyzes each repository in isolation and jointly constructs cross-repository workflows.
+These workflows are structured as sequential multi-agent chains, where each agent must consume the concrete output of the previous agent as its sole valid input, making every step indispensable.
+This linear structure disentangles the evaluation of cross-repository interoperability and data-transfer fidelity from higher-order planning complexity.

 To ensure task validity and fairness, all generated tasks undergo a verification pipeline.
-Each task is dry-run in isolated environments to eliminate execution errors, followed by expert human review to confirm semantic meaningfulness and strict dependence on repository-specific capabilities.
-After verification and filtering, we retain 336 Single-Repo Tasks and 186 Multi-Repo Tasks.
+Each task is executed in a dry run in isolated environments to eliminate execution errors, followed by expert human review to confirm semantic meaningfulness and strict dependence on repository-specific capabilities.
+After verification and filtering, we retain 336 single-repo tasks and 186 multi-repo tasks.